 #3 Disinfect Wounds

-St John’s Wort is effective against all kinds of bacteria, fungus and viruses.
+St John’s Wort has strong antiviral properties so it is effective against all kinds of bacteria, fungus and viruses.
 It’s ideal for disinfecting and for natural wound care, including:

 - Cleaning bacteria from scrapes and scratches